What makes a good website?

 Well, that's not strictly true, but you do need to consider what you think is essential to help improve that first impression, and what can be put somewhere else on the website, to find later on.

-Global Reach, HubSpot and Impact BND all suggest different ideas about what makes a good homepage, and I've pulled them together to give you a kind of overview, which you can find and download over on my website here:
+Global Reach, HubSpot and Impact BND all suggest different ideas about what makes a good homepage, and I've pulled them together to give you a kind of overview, which you can find and download as a PDF at the bottom of the main advice area of my website.

 Now this probably shouldn't serve as a strict checklist, but perhaps you can use it to review your own current website, or to think about what you might want from a new one.